Justin Tucker: 2024

 Tucker's struggles continued into the 2024 season as he went 5 of 8 on field goal attempts, including 0 of 2 from 50+ yards, over the first four weeks of the year.
-In Week 5 against the Cincinnati Bengals, he converted five PATs and then tied the game with a 56-yard field goal with less than two minutes left.
+During Week 5 against the Cincinnati Bengals, he converted five PATs and then tied the game with a 56-yard field goal with less than two minutes left.
 He kicked a 24-yard field goal in overtime to secure a 41–38 comeback victory, his first game-winning field goal since the 2022 season.
-Tucker's miscues escalated in Week 13 against the Philadelphia Eagles, as he missed 47-yard and 53-yard field goals in the third quarter, along with an extra point in the first quarter, marking the first time in his career he missed three kicks in a game.
-He finished the 2024 season converting 60 of 62 extra points and 22 of 30 field goal attempts.
+Tucker's miscues escalated in Week 13 against the Philadelphia Eagles, as he missed 47-yard and 53-yard field goals in the third quarter, along with an extra point in the first quarter, marking the first time Tucker missed three kicks in a game during his career.
+Tucker finished the 2024 season converting 60 of 62 extra points and 22 of 30 field goal attempts.

-2025
+2025–2026

 On May 5, 2025, the Ravens released Tucker after 13 seasons.
-On June 26, the NFL suspended Tucker for ten games following an investigation into allegations that Tucker engaged in inappropriate behaviors during massage sessions.
+On June 26, the NFL suspended Tucker for 10 games following an investigation into allegations that Tucker engaged in inappropriate behaviors during massage sessions.

+Following the conclusion of his suspension, he had a try-out with the New Orleans Saints but lost out to Cade York.
+He next had a try-out with the Indianapolis Colts, who instead signed Blake Grupe, who had been waived by New Orleans.

+Tucker tried out with the Saints and Colts again in July 2026, but was not signed by either.
+He also participated in a workout with the New York Jets ahead of the regular season.